When Is the Best Time

 Crowds and Weather by Season

-Is the best time for wildlife spotting, and it's likewise the low season with fewer tourists, except for school holidays.
-Dry season: Days are sunny, above 20°C with low humidity and nights are cold around 15°C. Fewer mosquitos occur.
+It is the best time for wildlife spotting, and it's likewise the low season with fewer tourists, except for school holidays.
+Dry season: Days are sunny, above 20°C with low humidity, and nights are cold, around 15°C. Fewer mosquitos occur.
 It's a pleasant time to travel through the east of South Africa.
 Our favourite month is September: still dry, even more game to spot and temps rise.

 - April-September: mostly 6 a.m. until 6 p.m.